UKPLab/latech-clfl2017-hittitenlppipeline/README.md

 Code to our paper presented in the 11th Workshop on Language Technology for Cultural Heritage, Social Sciences, and Humanities.

-> **Abstract:**
-This paper presents a statistical approach to automatic morphosyntactic annotation of Hittite transcripts.
-Hittite is an extinct Indo-European language using the cuneiform script.
-There are currently no morphosyntactic annotations available for Hittite, so we explored methods of distant supervision.
-The annotations were projected from parallel German translations of the Hittite texts.
-In order to reduce data sparsity, we applied stemming of German and Hittite texts.
-As there is no off-theshelf Hittite stemmer, a stemmer for Hittite was developed for this purpose.
-The resulting annotation projections were used to train a POS tagger, achieving an accuracy of 69% on a test sample.
-To our knowledge, this is the first attempt of statistical POS tagging of a cuneiform language.

 Please use the following citation:

 ```